PhD Student • Harvard University • ralf.konietzka@cfa.harvard.edu •

 We find that the large-scale gas in the region appears to be expanding, likely propelled by a combination of feedback from OBP-B1 and the cluster Orion X. Estimates of gravitational effects from both stars and gas indicate that the expansion of this asymmetric cavity likely induced anisotropy in the kinematics of OBP-B1.
 We conclude that feedback from OBP-B1 has affected the structure of the Orion A, Orion B, and Orion λ molecular clouds and may have played a major role in the formation of Barnard’s Loop.

-The Passage of the Solar System through the Local Bubble
+The Passage of the Solar System through the Edge of the Local Bubble

-In collaboration with Merav Opher, Abraham Loeb, Catherine Zucker, Alyssa Goodman, João Alves, Alexandra Worden, Evan Economo, Jesse Miller, Marc Kornbleuth, Josh Peek
+Together with Merav Opher, Abraham Loeb, Catherine Zucker, Alyssa Goodman, João Alves, Alexandra Worden, Evan Economo, Jesse Miller, Marc Kornbleuth, Josh Peek

 The Sun moves through the interstellar medium (ISM) making the conditions outside the solar system vary with time.
 Today’s solar system is protected from interstellar particles by the heliosphere, the bubble formed by the solar wind as the Sun moves through the ISM, which engulfs all the planets.